What Your Church Can Do To Support Foster Care

 Idea 4.
 Pray

-Isaiah 1:17 says that we should “learn to do right; seek justice.
-Defend the oppressed.
-Take up the cause of the fatherless; plead the case of the widow.”
+James 1:27 says that we should “look after orphans and widows in their distress.”
 Organizing times of prayer for those involved in the foster system, including case workers, children, and parents is key to “taking up the cause of the fatherless”.

-Encourage your congregation to pray for those involved in foster care, or consider praying publicly during your Sunday services.
+Encourage your congregation to pray for those involved in foster care, or consider praying publicly during your Sunday services or in small groups.

 Idea 5.
 Host a Parent's Night Out